blarney-lang/actora/README.md

 ## 2. Actora Core

 This is a simple [stack machine](#6-actora-bytecode) with a 3-stage pipeline (Fetch, Decode, Execute).
 It has separate memories for instructions, stack data, and heap data.
 The stack is implemented using a dual-port RAM, allowing two stack elements to be accessed per cycle.
 The heap memory is two cells wide, since almost all heap objects contain at least two cells.
 Cells on the stack and heap are both tagged with type information.
 The tags of pointer cells contain further information about the object pointed-to, such as its length and arity (if it is a closure), often allowing patterns to be matched and types to be checked without having to dereference.
 The core supports a set of ALU primitives similar to those available on the NIOS-II.
 It also includes a fast copying garbage collector, implemented as a small state-machine in hardware.
-The compiler from Elite to stack code is small and straightforward.
+The compiler from Elite to stack code is small and straightforward: in particular, there is no register-file/spill optimisation required, avoiding much complexity compared to a traditional RISC approach.

 ## 3. Elite Benchmarks